+Midterm Exam

+Week 8

-Midterm Exam Week 8 Stalin's theory of "socialism in one country" and the dogmatization of Marxism.
+Stalin's theory of "socialism in one country" and the dogmatization of Marxism.
 The Stalin-Trotsky debate: Trotsky's theory of the "betrayed revolution."
 Marxism-Leninism (the ideological justification of Stalinism) as an apologetic dogma: the suppression of criticism and the celebration of the totalitarian state.
 The main characteristics of Stalinist totalitarianism and its relationship to Leninism.
 Purges, show-trials, and the Bolshevik mental universe.

 Marxism-Kingdom of Freedom, chapter 5.

-Yakovlev Suggested: Trotsky, Revolution Betrayed McLellan, "Russian Marxism"-class presentations.
+Suggested: Trotsky, Revolution Betrayed McLellan, "Russian Marxism"-class presentations.
 Week 9 Party loyalty, mental subjugation, and the tension between theory and praxis.
 Intellectuals and the ethical problems of Bolshevism (Leninism, Stalinism).
 Critique of the Party's ideological infallibility.
 Discussion on means and ends in the accomplishment of revolutionary utopias.
 Crossman, The God that Failed.
 Class presentations.

-Yakovlev Week 10 The shock of the 20th CPSU Congress.
+Week 10 The shock of the 20th CPSU Congress.
 Khrushchev and the disintegration of Stalin's myth.
 Titoism and the search for national Communism.
 The attempt to reinvent socialism: Revisionist Marxism and the debunking of bureaucratic domination under state socialism.
 The Budapest School of Critical Marxism (Agnes Heller, Ferenc Feher, Gyorgy and Maria Markus) and the critique of "dictatorship over needs."
-Karel Kosik and the Czech search for humanist Marxism (Prague Spring and the search for "socialism with a human face").
+The Prague Spring and the search for "socialism with a human face").
 Leszek Kolakowski and the dialectics of disenchantment: anti-authoritarian Polish Marxism.
 Walicki The Road to Disillusion- class presentations on Hungary and Poland.
 McLellan, "Russian Marxism" Week 11 Chinese and Cuban Marxism: The writings of Mao, Che Guevara, the notion of guerilla warfare, the role of the peasants in social revolutions, and other transformations of Marxian thought.
 The tensions between Soviet Marxism and alternative Communist visions (reference to the rise of Eurocommunism, Eurocommunism and the notion of "dictatorship of the proletariat", Italian and Spanish contributions). class presentations on Guevara and Mao.
 McLellan Week 12 Debacle: the implosion of Communism in Europe and its socio-political effects.
 Are there connections to be drawn between the popular uprisings (revolutions) in East-Central Europe and the ideas of Karl Marx?
 How were the new social movements (e.g., Poland's Solidarity) different from Marx's articulations of class struggle and revolution?
 Post-modern Marxism?
 Marxism- Kingdom of Freedom, chapter 6.
 McLellan Week 13 Legacy: Are Marx's ideas significant and insightful today (comparison to other major philosophers, e.g., Nietzsche).
 Does Marx's body of work still help us look into our world and ask important questions- can we distinguish between Marx's questions and the solutions that he believed to be the best hope for the future of mankind?
-Marx and Lenin Revisited: Marx as scion of Western Enlightenment; Lenin as heir to Russia's left-wing radicalism (Jacobinism); What are the enduring ghosts that continue to haunt the world that can be traced back to either Marx or the Marxists who came after him?
+The Frankfurt School's Critical Theory.
 The Marx-Engels Reader, Speech at the Graveside of Karl Marx, pp 681-682.
-Walicki Yakovlev McLellan Week 14: Review: Open discussion.
+Jeffries Week 14: